 Protect Wildlife & Keep Public Lands Public

-Lee, who has made a career out of trying to transfer public lands out of public hands, introduced his bill on Apr 7, 2022.
-Co-sponsors on the legislation include Sen. Mitt Romney, also of Utah, Sen. John Barrasso of Wyoming, Sen. Cynthia Lummis of Wyoming, and Sen. Dan Sullivan of Alaska.
+Lee, who has made a career out of trying to transfer public lands out of public hands, introduced his bill on Oct 24, 2023.
+Co-sponsors on the legislation include Sen. John Barrasso of Wyoming, Sen. Cynthia Lummis of Wyoming, and Sen. Dan Sullivan of Alaska.

 Dubbed the HOUSES Act, Lee’s bill would achieve its goal of freeing up public lands managed by the Bureau of Land Management (BLM) for housing development by amending the Federal Land Policy Management Act (FLPMA) of 1976.
 The FLPMA was enacted during the tenure of Pres.
 Gerald Ford.
 It declared that BLM lands should forever remain in federal ownership, and it gave the BLM the authority it needs to manage those lands.